What is the Community Compact IT Grant program?

 How do I access the application?

-The application will be found here on August 15, 2018.
+The application will be found here on September 15, 2021.
 You will need a passcode to fill out the IT Grant application.
-If your community is eligible for this IT Grant program, your community’s Chief Municipal Executive (Mayor or City Manager in a City, Selectboard Chair or Town Manager/Administrator in a Town) received a passcode by email.
+If your community is eligible for this IT Grant program, your community’s Chief Municipal Executive (Mayor or City Manager in a City, Selectboard Chair or Town Manager/Administrator in a Town) received a passcode by email on August 9th.

 Where do I get my passcode to access the online application?

-If you have questions not answered above or need assistance with your community’s passcode, please contact the Division of Local Services by sending an email to Sean Powers at email@example.com.
+If you have questions not answered above or need assistance with your community’s passcode, please contact DLS by sending an email to Sean Cronin at email@example.com.